 The SECURE Act added a rule specifying that, in many cases, the account balance of an employee who died must be distributed in full by the end of the tenth calendar year following the employee’s death.
 The addition of the 10-year limit under the SECURE Act curtailed what was known as the “stretch IRA,” which allowed beneficiaries to stretch their withdrawals over many years, sometimes well past the expected lifespan of the employee whose money they inherited.
 The stretch concept applies to qualified plans as well.

-Here are the distribution periods that apply under various scenarios:
+Here are the distribution periods that apply after the SECURE Act under various scenarios:

 If the employee dies after attaining his RBD: